 • Take some deep breaths before you stand up from a lying position.

 • Straining to have a bowel movement may cause you to faint.
-Walking is the best way to get your bowels moving.
 Eat foods high in fiber to make it easier to have a bowel movement.
-Good examples are high-fiber cereals, beans, vegetables, and whole-grain breads.

 Why not ask your query directly to Dr. Thind’s team?
 Get an expert opinion FOR FREE!